cenit-io/miesh-integrations/docs/overview.md

 3. Create or use the after-create [data-event](observers/SFTPStore-PerPersonal-throw_after_creating.md)
 4. Create or use the [flow](flows/do_convert_from_sapsf_to_sftpstore_perpersonal.md)

-### Export consolidated PerPersonal record to SFTPStore
+### Export consolidated PerPersonal record to SFTP-Server

 1. Create or use the [authorization](authorizations/SFTPStore-auth_basic.md)
 2. Create or use the [connection](connections/SFTPStore-connection.md)